-Who is a Commercial Pilot?
+Who is Commercial Pilots?

 Commercial Pilots are intensively trained and skilled professionals who fly various kind of aircraft and helicopters.
 They are also known as Aviator, Commuter Pilot, Aircraft Pilot, Airline Pilot, Airline Transport Pilot and Airline Captain.
-A Pilot is a part of aviation industry who directly operates the directional flight controls of an aircraft.
+A Pilot is a part of the aviation industry who directly operates the directional flight controls of an aircraft.
 As an airline pilot, you will fly passengers or cargo on long or short-distance flights for business, leisure or for commercial purposes.

-What is Commercial Pilot License?
+What Is Commercial Pilot License (CPL) India?

 For Commercial Pilot training, initially, a candidate has to start with earning a Student Pilot License.
 After that, they have to acquire a Private Pilot License where the pilot will fly an aircraft without passengers.
 In the advanced form of this training, the candidate will fly the aircraft along with passengers by which he/she will Commercial Pilot License.